 Specialized Foster Care

-Care for children who have significant behavioral or emotional issues that require care and time far above the average foster child of the same age.
+Care for children who have significant behavioral or emotional issues that require attention above the average foster child.
 The foster family must possess additional skills to meet the individual needs of the child.
 Foster parents who either already have necessary skills, or are willing to be trained to meet the special needs of these foster children, may become part of a “specialized” or “treatment” foster care program providing intensive services.

 - An Illinois resident, at least 25 years of age, with a verifiable income